-- The parties will be provided with an equal opportunity to present witnesses, to inspect and review any evidence obtained that is directly related to the allegations raised, and to have an advisor present during any investigative meeting or interview. - The parties will not be prohibited from discussing the allegations under investigation or to gather and present relevant evidence. - A party whose participation is invited or expected at an investigative meeting or interview will receive written notice of the date, time, location, participants, and purpose of the meeting or interview with sufficient time for the party to prepare to participate. - Prior to completion of the investigative report, IA will send to each party and the party's advisor, if any, a copy of the evidence subject to inspection and review, and the parties will have at least ten (10) days to submit a written response for the investigator's consideration prior to the completion of the investigation report. - The investigator will complete an investigation report that fairly summarizes relevant evidence and send a copy of the report to each party and the party's advisor, if any, at least ten (10) days prior to the determination of responsibility. - Dismissal of a Formal Complaint of Sexual Harassment - If the investigation reveals that the alleged harassment did not occur in IA 's educational program in the United States or would not constitute sexual harassment even if proved, the formal complaint with regard to that conduct must be dismissed.
-However, such a dismissal does not preclude action under another applicable IA policy. - IA may dismiss a formal complaint of sexual harassment if: - The complainant provides a written withdrawal of the complaint to the Coordinator; - The respondent is no longer employed or enrolled at IA; or - The specific circumstances prevent IA from gathering evidence sufficient to reach a decision on the formal complaint or the allegations therein. - If a formal complaint of sexual harassment or any of the claims therein are dismissed, IA will promptly send written notice of the dismissal and the reason(s) for the dismissal simultaneously to the parties. - Determination of Responsibility - The standard of evidence used to determine responsibility is the preponderance of the evidence standard. - IA will send a written decision on the formal complaint to the complainant and respondent simultaneously that describes: - The allegations in the formal complaint of sexual harassment; - All procedural steps taken including any notifications to the parties, interviews with parties and witnesses, site visits, and methods used to gather other evidence; - The findings of facts supporting the determination; - The conclusions about the application of IA 's code of conduct to the facts; - The decision and rationale for each allegation;
+- The decision-maker will not be the same person(s) as the Coordinator or the investigator.
+IA shall ensure that all decision-makers and investigators do not have a conflict of interest or bias for or against complainants or respondents. - o In most cases, a thorough investigation will take no more than twenty-five (25) school days.
+If the investigator determines that an investigation will take longer than twenty-five (25) school days and needs to be delayed or extended due to good cause, the investigator will inform the complainant and any respondents in writing of the reasons for the delay or extension and provide an approximate date when the investigation will be complete. - The parties will be provided with an equal opportunity to present witnesses, to inspect and review any evidence obtained that is directly related to the allegations raised, and to have an advisor present during any investigative meeting or interview. - The parties will not be prohibited from discussing the allegations under investigation or to gather and present relevant evidence. - A party whose participation is invited or expected at an investigative meeting or interview will receive written notice of the date, time, location, participants, and purpose of the meeting or interview with sufficient time for the party to prepare to participate. - Prior to completion of the investigative report, IA will send to each party and the party's advisor, if any, a copy of the evidence subject to inspection and review, and the parties will have at least ten (10) days to submit a written response for the investigator's consideration prior to the completion of the investigation report. - The investigator will complete an investigation report that fairly summarizes relevant evidence and send a copy of the report to each party and the party's advisor, if any, at least ten (10) days prior to the determination of responsibility.

+• Dismissal of a Formal Complaint of Sexual Harassment

+- o If the investigation reveals that the alleged harassment did not occur in IA 's educational program in the United States or would not constitute sexual harassment even if proved, the formal complaint with regard to that conduct must be dismissed.
+However, such a dismissal does not preclude action under another applicable IA policy. - IA may dismiss a formal complaint of sexual harassment if: - The complainant provides a written withdrawal of the complaint to the Coordinator; - The respondent is no longer employed or enrolled at IA; or - The specific circumstances prevent IA from gathering evidence sufficient to reach a decision on the formal complaint or the allegations therein. - If a formal complaint of sexual harassment or any of the claims therein are dismissed, IA will promptly send written notice of the dismissal and the reason(s) for the dismissal simultaneously to the parties.